brianbell-x/YIM/YoutubeInteractMode.md

 The YouTube video will need to be downloaded then transcribed using Whisper.
 The process involves:

 1. **Video Download**
-   - Download Video as Mp3 - `docs/youtube-to-mp3.js`
+   - Download Video

 2. **Audio Processing**
-   - If mp3 file is larger than 25MB, split into 25MB chunks
+   - If audio file is larger than 25MB, split into 25MB chunks
    - No special chunking strategy needed (e.g., silence detection)

 3. **Transcription**